danielemelini/pyALMA4/README.md

 # pyALMA4
 a Python toolkit for computing loading and tidal viscoelastic Love numbers

 This repository contains the `alma4` Python module and related benchmark and example Jupyter notebooks.
-The code is described in Melini and Spada (2026), submitted to Computer and Geosciences.
+The details are discussed in Melini and Spada (2026), submitted to Icarus.

 The syntax for computing viscoeastic Love Numbers with pyALMA4 is described below: